psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 5.4 The estate within which Newtown lay was given to the Bishop of Winchester in 826 but at that time the estate centre was probably at Calbourne.
 Tradition has it that Newtown was destroyed by the Danes in 1001 but there is no evidence for this.
 It is possible that there was some settlement on the ridge before the foundation of the town, based on a reference to Streetly.

-5.5 Newtown was first recorded in 1254-5 under the name ‘Francheville’ (Free Town) and was at that time called a borough.
+5.5 Newtown was first recorded in 1254-5 under the name 'Francheville’ (Free Town) and was at that time called a borough.
 The bishop obtained a grant for a market and fair for his manor of Calbourne the following year but it is presumed that the market and fairs were held at Newtown.
 At this time there were seventy three burgage plots in the town which was provided with a chapel that was dependant on the parish church at Calbourne.

 5.6 The town is thought to have been destroyed, or at least badly damaged, in the French raids on the Island in 1377 and the economic decline in Newtown is usually attributed to these raids.
 However it is clear that there were problems in the town’s economy by the early to midfourteenth century.